 Charitable gift annuities offer two key benefits: simplicity and a reliable income.
 Your client would receive life income, determined by their age, in exchange for a charitable gift established with a simple annuity contract.
 The portion of the gift not used to pay the income stream goes to advance the donor’s goals through a fund at the Foundation.
 The asset contributed reduces the size of a donor’s estate and may decrease or eliminate overall estate taxes.

 Similar to charitable gift annuities, charitable remainder trusts provide donors with life income that is determined by factors such as age and the terms of the trust.
 The trust’s remainder will establish or increase an existing fund at the Foundation.
 Unlike gift annuities, the terms of these trusts are flexible and enable donors to contribute other assets beyond cash or appreciated securities.

 A charitable lead trust works like a remainder trust but in reverse.
-The income benefits the charity during the donor’s life and, at the trust’s termination, the remainder reverts back to the donor’s family.
+The income benefits the charity during the your client’s life and, at the trust’s termination, the remainder reverts back to their family.